“Be my valentine” in Irish = “A bheith ar mo vailintín”

 Shrine of St Valentine, Whitefriar Street Church, Dublin, Ireland

 Fr.
 John Spratt was an Irish Carmelite and a well-known preacher, who worked among the poor in the Liberties in Dublin, Ireland.
 He built a church ‘Our Lady of Mount Carmel’ at Whitefriar Street.
 Fr.
-Spratt visited Rome in 1835 and while there he preached at the Gesu, a famous Jesuit church, where many of the Roman elite came to hear him and he was given many gifts, including a gift from Pope Gregory XVI – the remains of Saint Valentine, including a small vessel with this blood, which had been found during renovations of the basilica built over the site of his grave.
-It can be taken that Pope Gregory XVI was also anxious for Ireland to receive a holy relic at this time as the Roman Catholics were beginning to be allowed practice their religion again, but most ancient Irish relics had been destroyed.
+Spratt visited Rome in 1835.
+While there he preached at the Gesu, a famous Jesuit church.
+Many Roman elite came to hear him and he was given many gifts.
+Pope Gregory XVI gave Fr.
+Spratt the remains of Saint Valentine/ This included a small vessel with this blood, which had been found during renovations of the basilica built over the site of his grave.
+It can be taken that Pope Gregory XVI was also anxious for Ireland to receive a holy relic at this time.
+This was because the Roman Catholics were beginning to be allowed practice their religion again in Ireland, but most ancient Irish relics had been destroyed.

 St. Valentine’s remains arrived in Dublin on 10th November 1836 and were brought by procession to Whitefriar Street Church, received by Archbishop Murray of Dublin.
 An accompanying letter, in Latin, read:

 We, Charles, by the divine mercy, Bishop of Sabina of the Holy Roman Church, cardinal Odescalchi arch priest of the sacred Liberian Basilica, Vicar General of our most Holy Father the Pope and Judge in ordinary of the Roman Curia and of its districts, etc., etc.